meizon/django-sortable/readme.md

+TODO:
+1. Include sort caret (CSS arrow)
+2. Use verbose_name as default
+3. Deploy to new python package or request merge code

 #Django Sortable

 The objective of django-sortable is to provide a flexible way to handle sorting within a complex Django application.